opensourcefeed/opensourcefeed.github.io/distribution-lite.md

 **Linux Lite** is a lightweight operating system based on Ubuntu Long Term Supported (LTS) releases.
 This distribution features a highly customized Xfce desktop environment that comes with a fresh look & feel.

-Unlike many other GNU/Linux distributions, Linux Lite is not bloated with many packages and tools, instead it includes a single software for a specific purpose.
+Unlike many other GNU/Linux distributions, Linux Lite is not bloated with many packages and tools, instead, it includes a single software for a specific purpose.
 Linux Lite includes tools like *Lite Tweaks*, *Lite Software*, *Lite User*, *Lite Configuration Center* ..etc to provide a better desktop experience.